-Budget holders are assisted in their duties by management information provided by the Director of Finance, Funding, MIS and Exams.
+Budget holders are assisted in their duties by management information provided by the Director of College Information Services.
 The types of management information available are described in the detailed Financial Procedures Manual, together with the timing at which they can be expected.

-The Chief Financial Officer is responsible for supplying budgetary reports on all aspects of the College's finances to the Business Services Committee on a basis determined by the Committee but subject to any specific requirements of the Funding body.
+The Director of Finance is responsible for supplying budgetary reports on all aspects of the College's finances to the Business Services Committee on a basis determined by the Committee but subject to any specific requirements of the Funding body.
 These reports are presented to the Board, which has overall responsibility for the College's finances.